Monday, November 28, 2011

 What Is Cinema?
 Andre Bazin asked that question more than 50 years ago.
 He wrote volumes on the subject.
 So have many others more learned and insightful than I. Perhaps we could all benefit from reading their works, I know I could.

 What does cinema mean to me?
 Well, knowing that my own personal understanding of what that word means to me has developed over the years, it's a definition that is not fixed.
 Basically, it is moving pictures.
 But certainly it is much more than that.
-The development of film cameras in the late 19th Century allowed people to capture more than an instant photographically.
+The advent of film cameras in the late 19th Century allowed people to capture more than an instant photographically.
 It allowed people to capture and preserve time.
 To catch the light and movement of the world and the beings alive in the world that lay in front of the focal plane of the lens captured on film and that moment of movement since passed into the wake of time could be viewed later, again and again and on and on forever.
 First there were the nickelodeons and eventually the movie palaces.
 The new technology went from being a curiosity to a fad to an art.
 I believe cinema to be the greatest art form.
 It encompasses all other art forms and yet is its own form of expression.
 While a movie may not represent the highest achievement in sound or photography or design or the written word or performance or dance it does something wholly its own that no other art can do.
 What sets film apart is the capture and control of time.
 What Andrei Tarkovsky called Sculpting In Time.
 The compression and expansion of time.
 The capture of objects moving before the camera and of the camera's eye moving in every possible direction and speed through space and time.
 And perhaps most importantly the manipulation of these captured elements through editing.
 The union and juxtaposition of a series of moving images and sound to create an overall experience greater than the sum of its parts.

-In a time when the summer crowds at the multiplex are inundated with fast moving, fast cutting, loud and dumb bombastic the spectacle of CGI excess that move their plots (when they even bother with plots) forward through lazy exposition, it is a unique instance when a blockbuster succeeds in its telling its story through, at least the first half, with almost no dialogue through the moving pictures or "Pure cinema" (albeit one with an unparalleled sound design).
+In a time when the summer crowds at the multiplex are inundated with fast moving, fast cutting, loud and dumb bombast the spectacle of CGI excess that move their plots (when they even bother with plots) forward through lazy exposition, it is a unique instance when a blockbuster succeeds in its telling its story through, at least the first half, with almost no dialogue through the moving pictures or "Pure cinema" (albeit one with an unparalleled sound design).
 It remarkably effective not only in telling the tale of a robot alone in a literal waste land but it is also masterful in conveying the emotions of said robot.
 Disney films have always excelled at clear concise storytelling with strongly defined characters, memorable heroes and villains.
 But the Pixar films, while not abandoning clarity, have always been a little more complex in their worldview.
 WALL•E more than any other Pixar film and maybe more than any other family friendly summer blockbuster ever boils things down to the most basic elements, especially in terms of character.
 The robots don't really speak, and although they find themselves in extraordinary circumstances, they haven't contrived elaborate schemes, their aims are simple.
 The film finds ways to explore themes as varied and deep as Love, loneliness, friendship, consumerism, media over-saturation, self-determination, pollution, and the beauty of Creation.

 In this bleak vision of a future Earth as garbage dump devoid of life, save for WALL•E and his pet cockroach, one thing that has survived among the detritus is cinema.
-In one of the many brilliant little details in the movie WALL•E watches a video cassette of the musical Hello Dolly (1969) that he keeps in a toaster (perhaps a reference to Video Toaster?) in a top loading VCR which is connected to an iPod and then magnified by magnifying glass.
+In one of the many brilliant little details in the movie WALL•E watches a VHS cassette of the musical Hello Dolly (1969) that he keeps in a toaster (perhaps a reference to Video Toaster?) in a top loading VCR which is connected to an iPod and then magnified by magnifying glass.
 These images of costumed performers singing and dancing on a Hollywood back lot but woven into a story of romance among other things is the only living record of humanity (other than the garbage).
 It is through this movie that the human spirit lives on and is passed onto WALL•E. Ironically, it is a robot who then teaches the now blob-like Homo Sapiens that have been lost in space limbo for 700 years what it means to be human again.

 I know that, for better or worse, my life has been in some way shaped by the movies.
 In spite of it all, I like to think the certainly the best of cinema has influenced me for the better.
 For many, most of the time we're awake us is spent working, going to school, trying to be a "normal" member of society, playing by all the rules, keeping up on the popular culture and news of the day.
 We communicate with people, mostly through pleasantries, formal ways of being informal, a measured casualness, a domesticated politeness.
 I don't think most of us spend most of our time in a deep, holy, peaceful, or ecstatic state of truth and openness.
 But it is in these rare and exalted sometimes surprising moments that we are most truly alive and ourselves.
 (Who are we the rest of the time?)
-Movies are for me often a place to go into that space where the human condition is illuminated.
+Movies are for me a place to enter into that space where the human condition is illuminated.
 Yeah, there's entertainment too.
 But I do lament when people see this greatest of art forms as nothing more than a frivolous diversion.

 “Fiction is the lie through which we tell the truth.”